Get your campaign started right with this crowdfunding pre-launch strategy and hacks.

 - Social media is necessary but can be a lot of work.
 You should set up campaign profiles on Facebook, Twitter and possibly LinkedIn if your campaign is business-related.
 You will send your blog posts through these profiles and be sure to share them through your personal profile as well.
 Resist the urge to incessantly check in on these profiles because it will end up being a huge time suck.
 Check in every few days to ask and answer questions.

 One of the best ways to get traffic to your crowdfunding campaign is through your own website and blog.
 Post once a week for a couple of months before the campaign and you’ll start seeing traffic from Google search to your campaign.
-Bluehost WordPress Hosting offers one of the most inexpensive plans for simple websites including a free domain name, search advertising credits and an easy-to-use website builder.
+Get expert advice on building your crowdfunding campaign blog.

 Outreach for your crowdfunding campaign is ultimately about more than the money.
 Raising money for your cause or business may take a back seat to the amount of free crowdfunding marketing and exposure you can get through crowdfunding.
 Check out an earlier post on raising more than money in crowdfunding outreach.